San Luis Soyatlán

 San Luis Soyatlán ([san ˈlwis soʝatˈlan]) is a town located in the state of Jalisco in central-western Mexico, and is part of the municipality of Tuxcueca.
-It is the largest population of its municipality, where more than 60% of the population exists, and generating 70% of revenues.
+It is the most populous town of the municipality, where more than 60% of the population exists, and generating 70% of revenues.
 Sitting on the south shore of Lake Chapala, and about 45 minutes south from the city of Guadalajara.

 Its name derives from two languages, from Spanish; "San Luis" which refers to the patronage of the saint of the population; Saint Louis of Toulouse, and the other "Soyatlán" which is Nahuatl meaning "place of soyates" (the fiber of soyate is the primary material for Mexican mats and hats).

 History

 It is known that the municipality of Tuxcueca was inhabited before the Spanish conquest; San Luis Soyatlán was founded by nomadic Chichimeca tribes who settled on the side of the river Las Cerretas.
 Some years before the conquest this region was invaded and governed by the King of the Purépecha, Tangaxoan Tzíntzicha who took over the coveted saltpetre fields of Zacoalco and Sayula.
 By the end of the early 16th century this led to the Saltpetre War against the King of Colima.

 Since its establishment as an official town, it was formerly part of the municipality of Jocotepec.
 However, due to the intervention of General Ramón Corona, on April 20, 1886, the town of Tuxcueca stands itself as a municipality, during the tenure of Governor Francisco Tolentino, separating from the municipality of Tizapán el Alto.
 In 1888, October 1, San Luis Soyatlán was added to the municipality, separating from Jocotepec.